-While there are many various types of fungus that live in the human body, there is one known as Candida.
-Normally this type of yeast lives in small amounts in places such as your mouth or belly, and perhaps even right on your skin.
+While there are many various types of fungi that live in the human body, there is one known as Candida.
+Normally this type of yeast lives in small amounts in places such as your mouth or belly and perhaps even right on your skin.
 However, within the right conditions, the yeast can multiply and grow out of control.
 This medication is used to treat a variety of fungal and yeast infections.
-And it belongs to class of drugs known as azole antifungals.
+And it belongs to a class of drugs known as azole antifungals.
 It functions by stopping the growth of the fungus.

 This medication comes in a singular strength of 150mg.
-Remember your dose is based on your medical background and your overall response to the treatment.
+Remember, your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be taken by mouth, once a day, and can be taken with or without food.
 Dosage is based on your medical condition and response to treatment.

 This medication works best when the amount of medicine in your body is kept at a constant level.
 Therefore, take it at the same time each day as directed.
 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
 Stopping the medication too early may allow the fungus to continue to grow, which may result in a return of the infection.